gabycasper007/react-stripe/README.md

 <CardCvcElement onChange={handleChange} options={CARD_ELEMENT_OPTIONS} />
 ```

 3c.
-Stop user from submitting multiple times, in order to avoid multiple charges.
-Also, show stripe error if any
+Stop the user from submitting multiple times, in order to avoid multiple charges.
+Also, show the Stripe error if any

 ```javascript
 <button type="submit" disabled={!stripe || isSubmitting}>